Expatriate insurance: Common international insurance exclusions

 Many policies will have their own specific exclusions.
 These can be extremely broad or narrow depending on the type of policy or the company that has issued the insurance.
 It is common to find exclusions listed on a policy that have been worded "Directly Or Indirectly as a result".
 This means that even if the loss has occurred as an indirect case of an excluded item, the loss will not be covered in any way.
 It is for this reason that the insurance idea of proximate cause becomes so important.
 Underwriters will include exclusions to limit their risk to a specific type of loss.

 A plans exclusions will always be specified in the policy schedule or attached exclusionary rider.
-Typically you will have to agree to the exclusion in the policy before it goes into effect.